w8tcha/CKEditor-WordCount-Plugin/README.md

 ---

-If you want to query the current wordcount you can do it via
+If you want to query the current wordcount you can do it via,

 ```javascript
 // get the word count